RochesterIndiesAnonymous/Ironstag/README.md

 ## How to build this application

 Right now this project is buildable within Visual Studio Code 2022 and directly from the command line/terminal with Cake Build (https://cakebuild.net/).
 We also have automated build pipelines with build/release github action(s) the post the built project on the github releases page.
 We are still working on symversioning our releases.

+## What are the dependencies for the current version

+- Monogame 3.8
+- NET Core 6.0